Orangutan's Vocal Feats Hint At Deeper Roots of Human Speech

 Typical Vocalizations Of Wild Orangutans

-Wild Orangutans
+Wild orangutans

 Rocky was separated from his mother soon after he was born, and spent his early years raised largely by people, and working in show business.
 "He was certainly the most visible orangutan in entertainment at the time," says Shumaker.
 "TV commercials, things like that."